basarat/gls/README.md

 # gls
-Grid Layout System for React
+Grid Layout System for React.

+## Docs
+The concepts of:
+* Content
+* Flex
+* Margin is bad

+are covered in the project `csx` docs : https://github.com/basarat/csx/tree/gh-pages/docs

 ## Contributing
 * Setup